nasa/trick/docs/developer_docs/Variable-Server.md

 ## Threading changes

-### VariableServerListenThread is required to wait for VariableServerThread to notify it when the connection has been accepted.
+### VariableServerListenThread is required to wait for VariableServerSessionThread to notify it when the connection has been accepted.
 This was present in old design, but not implemented safely.

 #### Old design:

 ```
-VariableServerThread
+VariableServerSessionThread
     + wait_for_accept()
     - bool connection_accepted = false
 ```